 - Blocking a fire hydrant, driveway, or throughway

-Issuers can choose to charge different amounts based on the offense, or a general fee that is given for all violations.
+Issuers can choose to charge different amounts based on the offense or a uniform fee for all violations.

 Average Ticket Cost

 Parking fees are generally up to the entity issuing the ticket to determine.
 However, states and municipalities often have established laws regarding the extent companies can go with issuing fines.
-Before a landowner begins issuing fines, it is important to confirm that the laws allow for private ticketing.
+Before a landowner begins issuing fines, it is vital to confirm that the law allows private ticketing.
 Requesting the assistance of a licensed attorney can help with this process.
 The average cost of a one-time ticket ranges between $10 and $50.
 Parking garages, for example, often charge an amount increase per hour, with a significantly higher “overnight charge.”
 For each day the car spends parked in the lot without permission, a charge occurs, compiling the fees resulting in a hefty cost to the vehicle owner.

 What Happens if a Private Ticket goes Unpaid?